ventas-project/ventas/doc/README_windows.txt

-Ventas Core 0.14.2
+VENTAS Core 0.14.2
 =====================

 Intro
 -----
-Ventas is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+VENTAS is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.